gavD/step-by-step-web-apps-with-lithium-php/_posts/2015-12-12-notes-on-style.markdown

 ## Why step-by-step?

-Firstly, Lithium is, in some ways, pretty well documented - the code itself is wonderfully commented in great detail and has a whole bunch of unit tests.
+Firstly, Li3 is, in some ways, pretty well documented - the code itself is wonderfully commented in great detail and has a whole bunch of unit tests.
 The documentation at [http://li3.me/docs/manual](http://li3.me/docs/manual) is really well written (although there are some bits missing) and takes you through the features very well.
 What I wanted, when I was getting to grips with it, was an end-to-end tutorial that covered the things that I want to know.

 I'm a software developer, mostly doing websites and mobile applications.
 There's a lot of things that we commonly do in web development (routing, MVC, and testing in particular), so I figured we'd go through building something that we might actually build that covers a lot of the concepts we use every day.
 If you're not from a web background, that's fine, I'm sure you'll pick up some pointers!

-## Why do you keep saying "Lithium PHP"?
+## A quick note on Li3

-Well, there are a few things called Lithium - lithium batteries, the metal, etc - and mostly, when you search for "lithium" you get medical or electronics information.
+Li3 was previously called "Lithium" and I might slip here and there and refer to it as such.
+There are a other few things called Lithium - lithium batteries, the metal, etc - and mostly, when you search for "lithium" you get medical or electronics information.
 Therefore, when I search for Lithium resources, I usually put "PHP" in the query.
-I'm fully aware that Lithium is NOT called "Lithium PHP", it's purely to help people find this resource!